theobald-software/kb.theobald-software.github.io/content/_ecs-core/ecscore-k2-integration.md

 Here's a step-by-step guide how SAP integration with ECS Core and K2 SmartObjects works.

 1. Create and deploy a web service for SAP read or write access in the ECS Core WebService Designer.
 ![ECSCore_K2_01](/img/contents/ecscore/ecscore_k2_01.png){:class="img-responsive"}
 2. Export the web service into an OpenAPI definition.

-This export can be done through the WebService designer or the ECS Core administration dashboard.
+This export can be done through the WebService designer or the ECS Core administration dashboard. <br>
 If it's done via the WebService Designer checkbox *Use definition section (references)* must be activated in the *Options* section for OpenAPI.
 Also be sure to enter the Azure Relay endpoint in the Server Settings under *Connections* if you have integrated an Azure Relay instance.If you do not do this, the default local address "http://localhost..." will be taken and used in the definition.
 ![ECSCore_K2_02](/img/contents/ecscore/ecscore_k2_02.png){:class="img-responsive"}
 ![ECSCore_K2_03](/img/contents/ecscore/ecscore_k2_03.png){:class="img-responsive"}
 ![ECSCore_K2_03_1](/img/contents/ecscore/ecscore_k2_03_1.png){:class="img-responsive"}
 If you want to download it from the ECS Core management dashboard, navigate to the *Web Services* section, select the required web service and click on *Download OpenAPI Definition (with references)*
 With this approach the Azure Relay endpoint is automatically used in the definition, if you have integrated an Azure relay inctance.
 ![ECSCore_K2_04](/img/contents/ecscore/ecscore_k2_04.png){:class="img-responsive"}
 3. Create a Service Instance in K2.